austinyu/CSC395-Final-Project/Paper.md

 - Removing entries with NA

 After performing the language detection, all the entries with at least one missing value were removed.
-At this stage, the entry with atypical format of title was also removed.

 - Stemming